mrfdev/CMI/README.md

 - [CMI Votes](/Resources/FAQ/cmi-votes.md)
 - [CMI Hex Colors](/Resources/FAQ/cmi-hexcolors.md)

-*CMI Customer Support on this repository will honestly be ignored (ticket closed), nothing personal.
+*To clarify, you can not use this repository to ask for CMI customer support.
+CMI Customer Support on this repository will honestly be ignored (ticket closed), nothing personal.
 Please use the below link instead*

 - View CMI Customer Support tickets: [https://github.com/Zrips/CMI/issues](https://github.com/Zrips/CMI/issues)